lol3431st/AIChats/README.md

 ChatAPI is meant to be used as a backend to support any character in a personalized chatting enviroment.

 ## How does it work?
 After the user submits a message, it is sent to responseAPI.js.
 This deals with the response. it adds it to the memory json database, which automatically updates for the frontend.
-Then, it sends the message to apperanceAPI.js.
-This is made up of 2 AI's, a parser, and a displayer.
-The Parser identifies the action, expression, setting, and clothes as a prompt, and the displayer creates a image. this image is then set as the background image for a more immerse roleplay.

-The memory jsons are stored in local storage.
+Then, it identifies the emotion.

 ## Appearance & Personality
 Personality is set in ResponseAPI.js as the ``personalityPrompt`` variable.
-Likewise, Apperance is in the second half of the ``appearancePrompt.``.

 ## Planned Features ranked from most planned to least
 + Text Streaming